Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Abstract

 \section{Abstract}

 Differential privacy (DP) provides a robust model to achieve privacy guarantees for released information.
-We examine the protection potency of sanitized multi-dimensional frequency distributions via DP randomization mechanisms against homogeneity attack (HA).
-HA allows adversaries to obtain the exact values on sensitive attributes for their targets without having to identify them from the released data.
-We propose measures for disclosure risk from HA and derive closed-form relationships between the privacy loss parameters in DP and the disclosure risk from HA.
-The availability of the closed-form relationships assists understanding the abstract concepts of DP and privacy loss parameters by putting them in the context of a concrete privacy attack and offers a perspective for choosing privacy loss parameters when employing DP mechanisms in information sanitization and release in practice.
-We apply the closed-form mathematical relationships in real-life datasets to demonstrate the assessment of disclosure risk due to HA on differentially private sanitized frequency distributions at various privacy loss parameters.
+We examine the protection potency of sanitized multi-dimensional frequency distributions (FDs) via DP mechanisms against homogeneity attack (HA).
+Adversaries can obtain the exact values on sensitive attributes of their targets through HA without having to identify them from released data.
+We propose measures for disclosure risk (DR) from HA and derive closed-form relations between the privacy loss parameters and DR from HA.
+The availability of the closed-form relations will assist practitioners in understanding the abstract concepts of DP and privacy loss parameters by putting them in the context of a concrete privacy attack and offer a perspective for choosing privacy loss parameters when employing DP mechanisms.
+We apply the derived mathematical relations in real data to demonstrate the assessment of DR from HA on differentially privately sanitized FDs at various privacy loss parameters.
+The results suggest that relations between DR from HA and privacy loss are S-shaped; the former may not disappear even when privacy loss approaches 0.